 For all grantees and their family members who will live in Norway for more than 90 days

-When visiting the tax office, be sure to bring not only your completed notification form, but also your passport, your residence permit ID card, and a copy of your Fulbright grant authorization (this may be requested as proof of being self-funded and therefore not subject to Norwegian taxes).
-In addition to applying for a personnummer, you should also ask to register with the National Registry.
+When visiting the tax office, be sure to bring not only your completed notification form, but also your passport, your residence permit ID card, your rental contract, your Fulbright grant authorization (this may be requested as proof of being self-funded and therefore not subject to Norwegian taxes), and your university admission letter (students) or your invitation letter (scholars).